 “We tell faculty to reserve around four hours to complete their entire review.
 Our old process would take multiple days out of their schedules,” Holt explained.
 “And whether it’s at home or in the office, when they choose to schedule in their reviewing time is completely up to them.”

 “Kira makes holistic review possible for our small team.”

 “When we first started with Kira, I worked with our faculty to create a general outline of holistic elements and practices that we wanted to incorporate and came to Kira with that list,” Holt shared.
 “Kira gave us a blueprint, and helped us define what we’re looking for, and create questions to identify those competencies.”

 Over the following years, Eastern Michigan OT has worked with their dedicated Client Success Manager to continuously tweak, enhance, and strengthen their interview process.

 “Every few years we go in and tweak our assessment,” Holt shared.
 “I’ll reach out to the whole faculty to ask if they feel like we’re getting to the heart of what it is we want to bring into the program.
 Do we need a change of competency?
 Do we need to change the rubric definitions?
 Do we need to change anything else?”

 “Having a point person at Kira means that we have a direct line to someone whenever we have questions or issues,” she added.
 “At the end of the day, nobody wants more work added to their plate, and Kira ensures we don’t ever have to worry about that.”

 “I love our process,” she continued.
-“We’re able to get a full picture of our applicants with more efficiency and more ease than ever before, helping us more confidently build diverse classes.”
+“We’re able to get a full picture of our applicants with more efficiency and more ease than ever before, helping us more confidently build our OT classes.”